Introduction (A salute to Jim Chapin begins on page two).

 It would be more correct to describe the method of drumming (found in Moeller's book) as: the standard and authentic traditional approach to playing a drum.
 It is a method, as to how to play a drum proficiently, that has been passed down through the ages.
 This is what is in the book!

 And to say again ... many have missed understanding the following point.
 Moeller talks about 2-grips that a drummer should learn, not one!
-Few have recognized that a right hand grip change is mentioned in his book.
+Few have recognized that a modified grip is mentioned in his book.
 Unfortunately, most have accepted the book as being only for the 'rudimental types'.

-This notion has left the door open to further the idea that Moeller's writings are too old fashioned to be relevant.
+This notion has left the door open to further the idea that Moeller's writings need a lot of modifications, in order to be relevant.
 And so therefore, drummers come to believe that the only way to understand the 'Moeller book', is to listen to their favorite drummer tell them what's in the book!
 For many, however, this turns out to be somewhat disappointing.

 Traditional Grip (Open Style) (right hand little finger fulcrum , loose relaxed left hand) - The 'ancients' used a stronger grip and open double strokes for their rolls